 Did this type of project work in other communities?
 Yes.
 Since 2001 airlines in North America have launched more than 100 new routes with community/federal grant investment program.
 Some communities have used little to none of their financial contributions to help support the start of new air service.
 Here are two examples: In 2011, Spokane negotiated with Delta Airlines for air service to Los Angeles.
 Daily service was successful, the investment program has ended, and service continues.
 San Luis Obispo recently negotiated with Alaska Airlines for air service to Seattle.
 Service began in April 2017.

 When will service to the San Francisco Bay area be available?
-Service launch is targeted for spring of 2018.
+Service launch is targeted for 2018.

 Why should we add another destination to Pangborn’s air service?
 The airport is an important economic driver in our community, which is the largest metropolitan area in Washington State not serviced by an interstate highway.
 Greater flexibility in flight offerings promotes current businesses and attracts new business.
 We hear again and again that quality of life is the single biggest reason people live here.
 This flight is a direct enhancement to our community’s quality of life, offering greater flexibility for travel times and locations and also improving weather-related cancellations.
 In short, it’s good for business, people, and growth.

 Who do I write the check to?
 The Port of Chelan County, as manager of Air Service at Pangborn Memorial Airport is managing the program and taking Pledges (Click for the Pledge Form).
 Checks will be collected later this year.

 What contributions will the Port of Chelan County make to the project?
 The Port of Chelan County has pledged $50,000 toward the project.
 In addition, the Port of Chelan County is leading the Air Service Investment Program, recruiting the new airline service, and taking on the lead financial responsibility of carrying the project forward.
 Pangborn Airport and the Port of Chelan County are also planning and will pay for infrastructure improvements to accommodate the new airline service.